This article was updated on May 28th, 2021.

 SPF stands for “sun protection factor.”
-For example, when choosing a bottle of sunscreen at the store, say you choose one that is 15 SPF.
-That number is measuring the protection against UVB rays, meaning that particular sunscreen would offer your skin 15 times more protection of UVB rays compared to your skin with no sunscreen at all.
-The higher the number means the more protection there is from those rays.
+For example, when choosing a bottle of sunscreen at the store, say you choose 15 SPF.
+That number measures the protection against UVB rays, meaning that particular sunscreen would offer your skin 15 times more protection from UVB rays than your skin with no sunscreen at all.
+The higher the number indicates, the more protection there is from those rays.

 Does 30 SPF offer double the protection of a 15 SPF sunscreen?

 As much as a math teacher would agree, this is incorrect.
-15 SPF offers 93 percent protection of UVB rays.
-A 30 SPF protects around 97 percent.
-While it’s still an increase, it is, in no ways, doubling your protection from the sun.
+15 SPF offers 93% protection of UVB rays.
+A 30 SPF protects around 97%.
+While it’s still an increase, it is, in no way, doubling your protection from the sun.

 Are there different types of sunscreens?

 Indeed.
-There are two different types of sunscreen, one being physical and the other being chemical.
+There are two different types of sunscreens, one being physical and the other being chemical.